ryuunosukeyoshi/unbound-blyat/README.md

 Danish authorities have started to seize domains in the dk. zone.

-We object to this, and since they did it in a naive way, we want to have fun, and you are welcome to join us.
+We object to this, and since they did it in a naive way, we want to have fun, and you are welcome to join us - send pull request or fork.

 # Installation